unikernelLinux/ukl/README.md

 ```
     make run
 ```
  If this step fails because you dont have KVM enabled on your machine, go to min-initrd directory and open Makefile.
 Delete enable-kvm flag from run command.

+ If you get messages about module version mismatch when the kernel boots up, you might want to look at this [Supermin](http://libguestfs.org/supermin.1.html#USING-A-CUSTOM-KERNEL-AND-KERNEL-MODULES) page.

 5. From a separate terminal, run telnet
 ```